RapVerse: Coherent Vocals and Whole-Body Motions Generations from Text: Related Work

 \textbf{Audio-to-motion Dataset.} Co-Speech Datasets can be classified into 1: pseudo-labeled (PGT) and 2: motion-captured (mocap).
 PGT datasets \cite{cao2017realtime, habibie2021learning, ginosar2019learning, yi2023generating} utilize disconnected 2D or 3D key points to represent the body, allowing extracting at a lower cost but with limited accuracy.
 On the other hand, mocap datasets provide annotations for limited body parts, with some focusing solely on the head \cite{fanelli20103, cudeiro2019capture, wuu2022multiface} or the body \cite{takeuchi2017creating, ferstl2018investigating}.
 Differing from them, BEATX \cite{liu2023emage} contains mesh data of both head and body.
 However, these datasets typically focus on speech to motion generation.
 Our RapVerse, in contrast, contains paired text-vocal-motion data, enabling simultaneous motion and vocal generation.

-\textbf{Audio-to-motion Models.} Audio-to-motion models \cite{taylor2017deep, shen2023difftalk, zhang2023sadtalker, liu2023emage, yi2023generating} aim to produce human motion from audio innputs.
+\textbf{Audio-to-motion Models.} Audio-to-motion models \cite{taylor2017deep, shen2023difftalk, zhang2023sadtalker, liu2023emage, yi2023generating, alexanderson2023listen, bian2024adding, chen2024diffsheg} aim to produce human motion from audio innputs.
 Recognizing the intricate relationship between audio and human face, TalkSHOW \cite{yi2023generating} separately generates face parts and other body parts.
-However, this approach exhibits limitations, such as the absence of generating lower body and global motion.
+However, this approach exhibits limitations, such as the absence of generating lower body motion.
+Motioncraft \cite{bian2024adding} proposes a DiT structure for motion generation.
 EMAGE \cite{liu2023emage} utilizes masked gestures together with vocals for a generation.
 Our model, however, goes a step further by being the first to generate paired audio-motion data directly from text.